gatesphere/silica/README.md

 A brief version is as follows:

-  * The entirety of the silica code (all of the .io files) are released under a BSD license.
+  * The entirety of the silica code (all of the .io files) is released under a BSD license.
     * silica uses the [io-symbols](https://github.com/gatesphere/io-symbols) library, which is released into the public domain.
-  * The source for sire (the silica rendering engine) are released under a BSD license.
+  * The source for siren (the silica rendering engine) is released under a BSD license.
-    * sire uses the [processing](http://processing.org/) library, which is released under a dual GPL/LGPL license, with parts under the IBM Public License.
+    * siren uses the [processing](http://processing.org/) library, which is released under a dual GPL/LGPL license, with parts under the IBM Public License.
-    * sire uses the [JFugue](http://jfugue.org/) library, which is released under a LGPL license.
+    * siren uses the [JFugue](http://jfugue.org/) library, which is released under a LGPL license.
-    * sire uses the [DejaVu Serif Book](http://dejavu-fonts.org/wiki/Main_Page) font, which is released under an open, free-usage license.
+    * siren uses the [DejaVu Serif Book](http://dejavu-fonts.org/wiki/Main_Page) font, which is released under an open, free-usage license.
   * The silica documentation and logo are released under a creative commons license (BY-ND-3.0).

 ## Overview